ziwang1121/ziwang1121.github.io/content/authors/admin/_index.md

 I received my B.Eng degrees in Digital Media Technology and finished the Master-Docter combined program in Computer Science and Technology from the School of Computer Science and Technology at Anhui University.

-I am currently working at the School of Biomedical Engineering, at Anhui Medical University.
+I work at the School of Biomedical Engineering, at Anhui Medical University.
 I am primarily engaged in research on computer vision, medical image processing, and multi-modal learning.

+I am a reviewer for top international journals and conferences such as IJCV, TIP, TNNLS, CVPR, AAAI, IJCB, etc.